FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Tea is deeply embedded in Taiwan’s culture.
-Kids drink tea from a young age and can tell the difference between the various Taiwanese tea varieties.
-Although nowadays, bubble tea shops are taking way to the more slow habit of drinking tea - gong fu cha.
+Children often start drinking tea at a young age and can distinguish between various Taiwanese tea varieties.
+Although nowadays, bubble tea shops are taking the way to a more slow habit of drinking tea – Gong Fu Cha.

 taiwan tea

-Nevertheless, most bubble tea shops still serve high-quality tea stocked from one of the island’s numerous tea farms.
-If you are at a bubble tea shop and want to taste the quality of tea, just order the tea without milk or any topping or sugar, and you will see just how good it is, even on its own!
+Nevertheless, most bubble tea shops still serve decent-quality tea stocked from one of the island’s numerous tea farms.
+If you are at a bubble tea shop and want to experience the quality of the tea, simply order it without milk, toppings, or sugar, and you will see just how good it is, even on its own.

 Taiwan is a mountainous island with high altitudes and ample rainfall.
 Perfect for growing high-quality tea!
 Tea grows everywhere on the island.
 You are bound to stumble upon a tea farm growing regional varieties from the north to the south.
-Indeed each part of the country is known for its own distinct tea variety and takes pride in its farms and growing technique.
+Indeed, each part of the country is known for its own distinct tea variety and takes pride in its farms and growing techniques.
 Let’s go over some of Taiwan’s most famous teas!

 Taiwanese Oolong